devinkr/js-dom/readme.md

 ## Framing (10 minutes / 0:10)

-In the Objects & Context lesson, you learned about objects as data structures and how we can use them to store data and methods.
+In the Objects lesson, you learned about objects as data structures and how we can use them to store data and methods.
 Today, we will learn about how JavaScript uses objects to represent what you see in the browser.
-Remember, everything is an object!
+Remember, almost everything is an object in Javascript!

 The
 [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction),